machingclee/machingclee.github.io/static/media/253-Lambda-deep-dive.963b5d3b.md

 - It supports autoscaling group policies.

 #### Database Proxies for RDS

 - Lambda functions are executed inside a container, and when concurrency reaches to some level, the database is unable to handle large amount of concurrent requests for new connections

-- RDS Proxy helps minimize the number of requests for new connections unless it is necessary:
+- RDS-Proxy helps minimize the number of requests for new connections unless it is necessary:

   ![](/assets/img/2024-04-05-01-38-01.png)

 #### CloudWatch Events with Lambda